Neema-sheby/Mars-Rover-Challenge/README.md

 ## Description

-The task is to move rovers on the surface of Mars.
-The surface is represented by a Plateau which is a square grid.
-Rovers navigate the plateau using their special cameras and robot arms to collect samples back to planet Earth.
-Currently there are two Rovers: Rover1 and Rover2, available in mars for sample collection.
-The position of Rover is represented by an x and y axis and the direction at which it's facing by North(N), South(S), East(E), West(W).
-So, if the rover is at postion (0,0) facing North.
-The input will be 00N.
+We are going to move the Rovers 🤖 on the surface of Mars!.
+It's surface is represented by a Plateau which can be set as a square/rectangular grid as your preference.
+Rovers navigate the Plateau so they can use their special cameras 📷 and robot arms 🦾 to collect samples back to Planet Earth 🌏.
+Currently there are two Rovers: Rover1 and Rover2 landed on Mars ready to be navigated for sample collection.
+The position of Rover is represented by an X axis and Y axis.
+The direction at which it's facing is represented by North(N), South(S), East(E), West(W).
+So, if the rover is at postion `(0,0)` facing North.
+The input will be `0 0 N`.

 ## How to install and run the Project: